Updated Fall 2017

 VI.
 TATTO Teaching Program

 All graduate students are required to participate in the Teaching Assistant and Teacher Training Opportunity (TATTO) program.
 TATTO is designed to provide a systematic introduction to college teaching.
-The TATTO program offers (1) a Graduate School three and one-half day summer course covering general topics of importance, taken immediately prior to the first teaching experience; (2) a department seminar (History 786A: Introduction to College Teaching) in the fall semester of the second year which addresses pedagogical issues and teaching strategies, (3) a teaching assistantship (History 786B) in the fall or spring semester of the second year in a course taught by a department faculty member, (4) a teaching associateship in the fourth year (or possibly in the third year), following successful completion of doctoral exams in which students have the sole responsibility for teaching an introductory-level survey course, with supervision of a faculty member, (5) Dean's Teaching Fellowships for fifth-year students, available competitively through the Graduate School.
+The TATTO program offers the following: (1) a Laney Graduate School two-day summer course (TATT 600, 2 credit hours) covering general topics of importance, taken immediately prior to the first teaching experience; (2) a department seminar (History 786A: Introduction to College Teaching, 2 credit hours) in the fall semester of the second year which addresses pedagogical issues and teaching strategies; (3) a teaching assistantship (TATT 605) in the fall or spring semester of the second year overseen by the faculty member who is the instructor of record.
+TA assignments are made at least six-eight weeks prior to the beginning of the semester by a committee consisting of the DGS, DUS, and chair of the department based on enrollments and students’ fields of interest; (4) a teaching associateship (TATT 610) in the third or fourth year, following successful completion of doctoral exams in which students have the sole responsibility for teaching an introductory-level survey course, with supervision of a faculty member.
+Students propose two possible courses of their choosing in consultation with their mentors.
+The decision as to which course the student will teach is made by a committee consisting of the DGS, DUS, and chair of the department based on curricular balance and student interests; and (5) Dean's Teaching Fellowships for fifth-year students, available competitively through the Graduate School.

 VII.
 General Examination